History of Puerto Rico: Invasion of 1898

-On August 12, peace protocols were signed in Washington and Spanish Commissions met in San Juan on September 9 to discuss the details of the withdrawal of Spanish troops and the cession of the island to the United States.
-On October 1, an initial meeting was held in Paris to draft the Peace Treaty and on December 10, 1898, the Treaty of Paris was signed (ratified by the US Senate February 6, 1899).
+On 12 August, peace protocols were signed in Washington and Spanish Commissions met in San Juan on 9 September to discuss the details of the withdrawal of Spanish troops and the cession of the island to the United States.
+On 1 October, an initial meeting was held in Paris to draft the Peace Treaty and on 10 December 1898, the Treaty of Paris was signed (ratified by the US Senate 6 February 1899).
 Spain renounced all claim to Cuba, ceded Guam and Puerto Rico and its dependent islets to the United States, and transferred sovereignty over the Philippines to the United States and in turn was paid $20,000,000 ($ in dollars) by the U.S. General John R. Brooke became the first United States military governor of the island.

-United States rule (1898–present)
+United States sovereignty (1898–present)

 Military government

-Raising the US Flag over San Juan, October 18, 1898.
+Raising the US Flag over San Juan, 18 October 1898.

 After the ratification of the Treaty of Paris of 1898, Puerto Rico came under the colonial control of the United States of America.
 This brought about significant changes: the name of the island was changed to Porto Rico (it was changed back to Puerto Rico in 1932) and the currency was changed from the Puerto Rican peso to the United States dollar.
 Freedom of assembly, speech, press, and religion were decreed and an eight-hour day for government employees was established.
 A public school system was begun and the U.S. Postal service was extended to the island.
 The highway system was enlarged, and bridges over the more important rivers were constructed.
 The government lottery was abolished, cockfighting was forbidden (it was legalized again in 1933), and a centralized public health service established.
 Health conditions were poor at the time, with high rates of infant mortality and numerous endemic diseases.

 The 45-star flag, used by the United States during the invasion of Puerto Rico, was also the official flag of Puerto Rico from 1899 to 1908.

 The beginning of the military government also marked the creation of new political groups.
 The Partido Republicano and the American Federal Party were created, led by José Celso Barbosa and Luis Muñoz Rivera, respectively.
 Both groups supported annexation by the United States as a solution to the colonial situation.
 The island's Creole sugar planters, who had suffered from declining prices, hoped that U.S. rule would help them gain access to the North American market.

-Disaster struck in August 1899, when two hurricanes ravaged the island: the 1899 San Ciriaco hurricane on August 8, and an unnamed hurricane on August 22.
+Disaster struck in August 1899, when two hurricanes ravaged the island: the 1899 San Ciriaco hurricane on 8 August, and an unnamed hurricane on 22 August.
 Approximately 3,400 people died in the floods and thousands were left without shelter, food, or work.
 The effects on the economy were devastating: millions of dollars were lost due to the destruction of the majority of the sugar and coffee plantations.
 Afterwards, nearly 5000 Puerto Ricans migrated to Hawaii by 1910 to work in the sugar plantations of Hawaii.